wanyuenmei/quilt/README.md

 Quilt takes a different approach.
 It relies on a new domain specific language, Stitch, to _specify_ distributed applications, independent of the specific infrastructure they run on.
-Given a stitch, Quilt can automatically deploy in a variety of environments: Amazon EC2, Microsoft Azure, and Google Compute Engine, with more coming soon.
+Given a stitch, Quilt can automatically deploy in a variety of environments: Amazon EC2, and Google Compute Engine, with more coming soon.
 Furthermore it can do this with **no setup** -- just point Quilt at a stitch and it will take care of the rest: booting virtual machines, starting containers on those VMs, and ensuring they can communicate.